 About Me

-I work at the Planetary Habitability Laboratory of the University of Puerto Rico at Arecibo
+I also work with the Planetary Habitability Laboratory of the University of Puerto Rico at Arecibo as a radio astronomer studying dwarf stars with planets using Arecibo Observatory data.

 Research